Elix65/Crypto-Page/README.md

-# Crypto-Page
+# Crypto-web
-It's a model page of CryptoCurrency.
+It's a model web of CryptoCurrency.
 It's responsive and can run any mobile.